UTMediaCAT/mediacat-frontend/README.md

 Visualization: Work has been done on the aspect of helping the team visualize date in the #7-visualizations branch

 Scope Parser: preliminary checks on the scope data before feeding it into the domain crawler

+# scope_parser (/scope_parser/ folder)

+do `python3 main.py scope.csv` to validate and check the full scope for any obvious errors.
+If successful, it outputs the list of domains in the correct format for the crawler (domain.csv) and links that gave errors (error.csv).
+It takes in the input of the full scope that was manually provided.

+ or `python3 main.py scope.csv` for validation + scope parser reformating

+or `python3 mainNoValid.py scope.csv` skips validation then reformats the scope